 One of the trickiest parts of running any social media campaign is being able to maintain an organized and optimized schedule of posts.
-With social media being such a fast moving platform it is important to have an idea of what you’re going to post not just now, but also a couple weeks down the road.
+With social media being such a fast moving platform it is important to have an idea of what you’re going to post not just now, but also a couple of weeks down the road.

 You can switch your calendar view between month and timeline (weekly).
 Change this by selecting the drop-down menu in the top left of your calendar.

-Not only can you change your calendar view between monthly and weekly, you can also change how each day is broken down in the timeline view.
+Not only can you change your calendar view between monthly and weekly, but you can also change how each day is broken down in the timeline view.
 The two options you have are hourly and “smart view.”

 Every hour view is as simple as it sounds, each day will be broken down by the hour.
 The smart view is slightly different.

 With Smart view, the amount of time within these blocks is determined by the number of goals you have set for your profiles.
 Goals are essentially the number of times you wish to post from your profiles per day.
 These can be changed in your settings, under profiles and queue.